Overview

 Academic Culture

-The program is made up of three weeks of classes with an intensive orientation beforehand.
+All courses are taught in English at CIEE Santiago by local faculty.
+The program is made up of three weeks of class including an intensive orientation.
 CIEE classes are designed to follow U.S. academic culture and standards.
 Each course is a full semester in content, so the pace is accelerated, and the workload is demanding.
 Heavy emphasis is placed on student participation.
-Students should expect an average of two hours of preparation required for each hour in class.
 The class environment typically features a combination of traditional lecture and discussion with co-curricular excursions and activities.
 Class attendance is strictly enforced both for classes and required co-curricular excursions.
 To avoid falling behind, students should not plan personal travel out of Santiago when classes are in session.

 Class Format